 Education and Public Programs

-To prepare the next generation of ecologists and environmental scientists, SERC provides educational opportunities for students from kindergarten through the post-doctoral level.
-SERC has trained more than 1,000 undergraduate interns, and more than 500 post-doctoral, doctoral and graduate student fellows from more than 150 colleges and universities.
+To prepare the next generation of environmental scientists, SERC provides educational opportunities for students from kindergarten through the postdoctoral level.
+SERC has trained more than 1,100 undergraduate interns and 400 postdoctoral, doctoral and graduate student fellows from more than 150 colleges and universities.
 On average, 45 interns and 20 fellows participate in SERC’s professional training program annually.

-SERC’s education department also offers programs for the general public including on-site tours and special activities, parent-child reading hour, lunch-time programs with scientists, an evening lecture series, guided canoe expeditions through the estuary and a free annual open house.
-In addition, the SERC campus is open six days per week for drop-in visitors.
+SERC’s education department also offers programs for the general public, including an evening lecture series, guided canoe expeditions through the estuary and an annual open house.
+For drop-in visitors, the SERC campus is open for hiking, biking and kayaking six days per week.

-SERC researchers base their research at this main facility, but extend their studies around the world, using the Chesapeake Bay as a model for ecological processes and human impacts in other areas.
-Comparative studies extend throughout the world from the Indian River Lagoon in Florida, the Meso-American barrier reef off Belize, and the tropical ecosystems of the Panamanian isthmus, to Prince William Sound, Alaska, Japan and the Southern Ocean.
+SERC scientists base their research at its headquarters in Maryland, but extend their studies around the world, using Chesapeake Bay as a model for ecological processes and human impacts in other areas.
+Comparative studies stretch across the globe, from the Indian River Lagoon in Florida, the Meso-American barrier reef off Belize and the tropical ecosystems of the Panamanian isthmus, to Prince William Sound in Alaska, Japan and the Southern Ocean.

 Budget and Staff

-The center’s current annual budget is $10.5 million.
+The center’s current annual budget is $12 million (federal and trust).
 The staff of roughly 100 full-time employees has expertise in terrestrial and marine ecology, zoology, physiology, biology and microbiology.
-The center’s environmental education staff interprets and communicates research findings to school children and to the public through on-site educational programs, video conferences, e-field trips and via the Web site.
+Maintenance and security comprise an additional 38 staff.
+The center’s environmental education staff interprets and communicates research findings to school children and to the public through on-site educational programs, video conferences, e-field trips and the web.
 A vast network of collaborators within the United States and worldwide uses the Smithsonian Environmental Research Center’s research facilities.